daniel-eisen/explore-github/1-the-unclad-github-api.md

 Calling:
 https://api.github.com

-We get a JSON Response even thought we did not ask for anything specific.
+We get a JSON Response even though we did not ask for anything specific.
 We do net need to provide AUTH for this endpoint.
 This endpoint is a map to all the other endpoints including query parameters.
 That makes the github api a hypermedia api(Building Hypermedia APIs with HTML5 and NodeCreating Evolvable Hypermedia Applications)